 An introduction to components and systems used in modern electronic equipment.
 Topics include digital logic integrated circuits and components, applications, and system design fundamentals along with selected topics in diodes, transistors, and thyristors.
-Prerequisite: IMC 1150
+Prerequisite: IMC 1150 right angle trigonometry to locate points in part programs, the Cartesian Coordinate System, the different machining cycles and methods from a program writing perspective, and some machine operation.

-IMC 1210 CNC Machining I
+IMC 1210 CNC Machining I 4 Credits 3 Class Hours, 3 Lab Hours

 This is a beginning course in CNC machining.
-Topics include the various CNC machines with emphasis on lathes and machining centers, the history and future of CNC machining, the methods of program planning and writing, using right angle trigonometry to locate points in part programs, the Cartesian Coordinate System, the different machining cycles and methods from a program writing perspective, and some machine operation.
+Topics include the various CNC machines with emphasis on lathes and machining centers, the history and future of CNC machining, the methods of program planning and writing, using